Mehmet Batdal

-Mehmet Batdal (born 24 February 1986) is a Turkish professional footballer who plays as a forward.
+Mehmet Batdal (born 24 February 1986) is a former Turkish professional footballer who played as a forward.
+He last played for Fatih Karagümrük S.K.

 Club career

 On 18 May 2010, Galatasaray signed Batdal on a three-year deal.

 International career

 In November 2016 Batdal received his first call-up to the senior Turkey squad for the match against Kosovo.